Last Updated: 11/22/2023

 Preserving evidence is a key step when pursuing an Iowa car accident claim to recover financial and other damages caused by the accident.
-This means acting quickly – and many choose to work with a Des Moines injury attorney – in order to prevent any evidence from being destroyed, tampered with, or lost.
+This means acting quickly – and many choose to work with a Iowa injury attorney – in order to prevent any evidence from being destroyed, tampered with, or lost.

 How to Preserve Evidence in an Iowa Car Accident Claim